EventStore/documentation/docs/cloud/automation/terraform.md

 ### Network peerings

 When you got a network provisioned, you can already start creating database clusters.
-However, you won't be able to connect to your new cluster, unless you create a peering link between the network in Event Store Cloud, and the network on your own cloud account or project.
+However, you won't be able to connect to your new cluster, unless you create a peering link between the network in Kurrent Cloud, and the network on your own cloud account or project.

 Use the `eventstorecloud_peering` resource to initiate the peering link.
 You will need to collect the details about your own cloud network (VPC or Virtual Network) as described in the arguments list below.
 Depending on the cloud provider, you'll need to complete some actions on your side to confirm the peering.